top of page

 The verb 'disperse' has its etymological roots in Latin.
 It is derived from the Latin word 'dispergere,' which is a combination of 'dis' (meaning 'apart') and 'spargere' (meaning 'to scatter' or 'to spread').
 In Latin, 'dispergere' meant to scatter or spread something apart in various directions.
 As the term transitioned into Middle English and eventually into Modern English, it became 'disperse,' retaining its sense of spreading or scattering something widely and evenly.
 'Disperse' is often used to describe the dispersion of crowds, the scattering of particles, or the spreading of information.
 The etymology of 'disperse' effectively conveys its historical association with the act of spreading widely and scattering in various directions, emphasizing its role as a verb used to describe the action of dispersing something over a broader area or among various locations.

-Quiz: Find the meaning of the verb disperse:
+Find the correct meaning of the verb disperse:

 Try Again!